tataton/react-curriculum-proposal/README.md

 ## Integrating Server Calls into the React Lifecycle

 Now let's see if we can complete a React app that loads initial HTML/CSS/JS from the server, displays this on the DOM, fetches our author data (via the `/author` route), and updates the DOM with this information.
-In a React app, sequential actions like these are often triggered by _lifecycle methods_—methods built into the React.Component superclass that fire at predictable stages of the components life.
+In a React app, sequential actions like these are often triggered by _lifecycle methods_—methods built into the React.Component superclass that fire at predictable stages of a component's life.
 We will use one of these methods, `componentDidMount()`, to handle our HTTP data request.

 * Let's create a new component file `AuthorRef.js` in the `/client/src` directory, and a new component `AuthorRef`, to display the page author's name:
     ```javascript